What You’ll Learn

 For homeowners, there’s another potential advantage to making these additional payments.
 Every time you chip away at the principal of your mortgage, you’re building equity in your home at a faster rate.
 Equity refers to the portion of the property you truly own, as opposed to the part that’s still under the lender’s ownership via the mortgage.
 Increasing this equity not only moves you closer to full ownership quicker, but can also provide you with more financial flexibility, as you can tap into this equity for other financial needs if you need to.

-What to see how many months you can shave off your loan by making principal-only payments?
+Want to see how many months you could possibly shave off your loan by making principal-only payments?
 Check out this Prepayment Analysis Calculator.

 Making a Principal Payment on Your Salal Loan or Mortgage